 Alcohol can affect us in different ways from one day to the next – this means there's never a 'safe' amount to drink when you’re planning to drive.
-With a BAC of 0.15, the risk of being involved in a crash is more than 20 times greater than with a BAC of zero.

 What we're doing about drink driving

 As part of the Towards Zero Action Plan, we are:

 - Introducing 10 new purpose-built drug and booze buses will be on the roads